 Emerging climate cooling approaches raise profound ethical and societal questions.
 Meaningful dialogues are therefore a prerequisite for ensuring that research on, and governance of, these approaches will be just and inclusive.
 This is especially true in the Arctic, a region where the voices of people who will be amongst the most impacted are often left out of conversations because of ongoing and historical power imbalances.
 This team will explore how people want to speak about climate cooling, and how they form and change their views over time.

-I move beyond social opinion research by co-designing engagement programmes with local communities just and in three UK locations.
-Beyond the aim of empowering communities to participate more fully in governance, research, and decision-making around these new scientific approaches for cooling the earth, the learnings from these engagements will be captured in a practical, open access toolkit that
+I move beyond social opinion research by co-designing engagement programmes with local communities htsholders across the Arctic and in three UK locations.
+Beyond the aim of empowering communities to participate more fully in governance, research, and decision-making around these new scientific approaches for